Pantane1/Researchs/README.md

 ---

-## License

 MIT License

----

-## Disclaimer

-All financial research is for educational purposes only.
+*Disclaimer: All financial research is for educational purposes only.*